AMK6610/BCD-Nets/README.md

-This fork adds the support for interventional data to BCD-Nets.
+This fork adds support for interventional data to BCD-Nets.

 This folder contains the code for 'Scalable Variational Approaches for Bayesian Causal Discovery'.